 Assuming that you have a user is updating a record from her SQLPLUS.
 The following SQL statement is her

-Let us see what would be happen when oracle process it.
+Let us see what would happen when the oracle processes it.

 Step 4: Now, the checkpoint process will be activated based on the LOG_CHECKPOINT_INTERVAL,

-LOG_CHECKPOINT_TIMEOUT parameters, or may be due to a log switch.
-This action will force DBWR or CKPT to write all dirty block in the database (data file).
+LOG_CHECKPOINT_TIMEOUT parameters, or maybe due to a log switch.
+This action will force DBWR or CKPT to write all dirty blocks in the database (data file).

 An ORACLE database’s logical structure is determined by: